-SAF Laboratory (Claude Bernard Lyon 1 University) and I am a member of the Prevent’ Horizon research chair.
+Prevent’ Horizon research chair.
 The objective of my research is to highlight and understand factors of behavioral biases , in uncertain environment, which are rarely consistent with the theory of rational choices.
 I employ lab experiments, develop experimental tools, use econometric modeling as well as game theoretical modeling to better understand economic decision-making.
-These are the topics that I - have explored – am exploring – would like to explore:I am a Research Fellow in Behavioral Economics at the
+These are the topics that I - have explored – am exploring – would like to explore:I am Visiting Assitant Professor in the Statistics and Applied Probabilities department of UCSB (University of California, Santa Barbara) and I am a member of the

 Education2015 - 2018 PhD in Economics Claude Bernard Lyon 1 University - ISFA Graduate School of Actuarial Studies - Lyon, France Behavioral Biases and Strategies of Insurance Market Players.
 Supervisors: Stéphane Loisel and Christophe Dutang.
 Keywords: experimentation, customer behaviour, intermediation, distribution channel, honesty, obfuscation, game theory, market cycles.
 Defense committee: Pierre-André Chiappori, Mercè Claramunt, Sara Fisher Ellison, Meglena Jeleva, Jean-Louis Rullière, Arthur J.H.C.
 Schram.
 2012 - 2014 Master’s Degree in Economics of Markets and Organization TSE - Toulouse School of Economics - Toulouse, France Master essay title: The impact of the Internet on the French Retail Insurance Mass Market.
 Main courses: Statistics and econometric modelling, game theory and equilibrium analysis, decision theory under information asymmetry.
 2009 - 2012 Bachelor’s Degree in Economics Toulouse School of Economics (TSE) - Toulouse, France Main courses: Microeconomics, Macroeconomics, Mathematics and Statistics.

-Previous Position2014 - 2018 Actuarial Analyst - PhD Candidate AGDF - AXA Global Direct France - Technical Department - Paris, France
+Previous Position2018 - 2019 Research Fellow in Behavioral Economics SAF Laboratory - Prevent'Horizon chair - Institut Louis Bachelier - Lyon, France Topics: Behavioral Economics applied to insurance, health and prevention.
+2014 - 2018 Actuarial Analyst - PhD Candidate AGDF - AXA Global Direct France - Technical Department - Paris, France

 - Calculation of customer long run business value including survival rate models, loss model projections, cost of capital under regulatory constraints and financial time-value.